azat-co/practicalnode/chapter5/chapter5.md

 })
 ```

-Mongoskin is a subset of the native Node.js MongoDB driver, so most of the methods from the latter are available in the former.
+Mongoskin is a subset of the native Node.js MongoDB driver, so most of the methods as you have observed from the latter are available in the former.
+For example `find()`, `findOne()`, `update()`, `save()` and `remove().
+They are from the native MongoDB driver and they are available in the Mongoskin straight up.
+But there are more methods.
 Here is the list of the main Mongoskin–only methods:

 - `findItems(..., callback)`: finds elements and returns an array instead of a cursor
 - `findEach(..., callback)`: iterates through each found element